solamsalu/AirBnB_clone/README.md

-This is the read me file for the AirBnB Console Team project.
+This is the first AirBnB Clone Team project.